 The exhibit has closed, but many of the resources have been archived on this site.
-Visit the writers page to learn more.
+Visit the writers page for biographies, interviews and more.

 Curator Teresa Miller concludes the Oklahoma Writers: A Literary Tableau with the following paragraphs: In the musical Oklahoma!
 (1943) Rodgers and Hammerstein idealize the state, depicting it as a land of opportunity, "where corn grows as high as an elephant's eye."
 But in his novel The Grapes of Wrath (1939), John Steinbeck provides a very different perspective, portraying an Oklahoma so ravaged by the dustbowl that "Okies" abandon their heritage in order to seek refuge in unfamiliar territory.